Binaretech/classroom-auth/readme.md

 This service depends on the `Main service` only for the login interface, also this project uses `Redis` for JWT verification

-Meeting the requirements just run:
+Meeting the requirements, just run:
 ```bash
 go run ./cmd/service
 ```

-Dockefile and docker-compose files are availables for development to mount a container with the running service and a Redis container wuth its canonical port exposed to the host for debug purposes.
+Dockefile and docker-compose files are availables for development to mount a container with the running service and a Redis container with its canonical port exposed to the host for debug purposes.
+In addition every change to the code will be live reloaded.
 Just run:

 ```bash
 docker-compose up -d